-September 12, U.S. President George Bush addresses the United Nations and warns the
+President George Bush addresses the United Nations and warns the

 members that Iraq presents a grave danger to the world that they must

-confront, or that the United States and others will act
+confront, or that the United States and others will act unitarily.

-unitarilly.
 On

-October 2, 2002, the United States Congress

-a resolution giving
+October 2, 2002, the United States Congress passes a resolution giving

-the President of the U.S. the authority to use the
+the President of the U.S. the authority to use the military forces of

-November 21, 2002 - NATO invites additional members of the former Soviet bloc to
+21, 2002 - NATO invites additional members of the former Soviet bloc to

 join its membership.
-Seven nations are
+Seven nations are included in the invitation;

 the America's Best History